 - Trimming the existing trees to make them more attractive and healthier

-- Planting of native plants to add an additional pollinator garden
+- Planting of native plants to add two additional pollinator gardens

 - Installation of a rain garden to help stormwater absorb into the ground